 Eligibility for Entry

-The inaugural Fellowship was awarded to Tristan Michael Savage in 2020.
+In 2020, the inaugural Fellowship was awarded to Tristan Michael Savage.
 A Brisbane-based, Kalkadoon man who grew up in Townsville, North Queensland, Tristan is the author of the young adult sci-fi adventure novel Rift Breaker and has written for the Logie nominated children’s television series, Grace Beside Me.
 Tristan’s other creative pursuits include the performing arts, filmmaking, and stand-up comedy.
 Of the Fellowship win, Tristan said: